Calculate your debt recycling scenario by entering your details below.

 It also does not take into account franking credits, or the (hopefully) increasing value of your property and the subsequent increase in available equity.

-It is better to be roughly right than precisely wrong.
+It is better to be vaguely right than exactly wrong.